-In simple terms, pH is the scale used to specify how acidic or basic water is.
+The hydrogen ion activity, indicating the balance of acids and bases in water, determines pH.
 A pH of 7 is considered neutral, a pH less than 7 is considered acidic, while a pH greater than 7 is considered basic.
-Reg 38 establishes the acceptable range for pH in the Reservoir between 6.5 and 9.0 to protect aquatic life.
+Reg 38 has a standard range for pH between 6.5 and 9.0 for aquatic life.
 Since pH is expressed on a logarithmic scale, each 1-unit change in pH represents a ten-fold increase or decrease in hydrogen ion concentration.
 Therefore, a pH of 6 would be 10 times more acidic than a pH of 7 and 100 times more acidic than a pH of 8.
 The pH of normal rainwater (containing no pollutants) is about 5.6.
+As the rainwater travels over and through rocks and soil, chemical reactions with minerals affect the pH and increase the buffering capacity of the water.